Sean Brady (fighter)

-Sean Thomas Brady (born November 23, 1992) is an American mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
-As of March 7, 2023, he is #9 in the UFC welterweight rankings.
+Sean Thomas Brady (born November 23, 1992) is an American professional mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship.
+As of November 18, 2025, he is #7 in the UFC welterweight rankings.

 Background

-Brady was born and raised in Burholme, Philadelphia.
+Brady was raised in Burholme, Philadelphia.
 While studying at Swenson Arts and Technology High School to become an auto mechanic, Brady started training Muay Thai, subsequently also picking up Brazilian jiu-jitsu.

 Mixed martial arts career

 Early career

 Spending most of his time in the Cage Fury Fighting Championship, Brady compiled an undefeated 10–0 pro record.
 Along the way, Brady captured the Welterweight title with a submission win over Mike Jones.
 Brady then defended his 170-pound championship with a fourth-round knockout over Taj Abdul-Hakim.
 After this performance, he was given a UFC contract.